Azure/connected-vehicle-samples/analytics/notebooks/readme.md

 ### Running the Sample Notebooks
 Select the **Develop** tab.

 The Notebooks contain documentation cells with instructions on how to run each Notebook.
-This includes providing arguments for variables, and running specific cells.
+This includes providing arguments for variables and running specific cells.

 The Sample Notebooks should be run in the following order :
 - rate-streaming-to-bronze